Graduate Programs

 Our admission requirements can be found here.

-You will receive a letter from the department when your application has completed the review process.
-If you have not received the letter, then your application is still under review.
+You will receive an email from the department when your application has completed the review process.
+If you have not received the email, then your application is still under review.
 This process can take time.
-Any questions related to the status of your application should be directed to the graduate program coordinator.
+You can check the completion status of your application at the Admissions Application Portal.

-Approximately 150-250 students apply to the MSE graduate program for fall admission each year.
-The acceptance rate is 12%.
+Approximately 200 students apply to the MSE graduate program for Fall entry each year.
+The acceptance rate is 16%.

 The statement of purpose needs to answer the following four questions (150 word limit on each question):